School-Based Health Centers

 Vision and Hearing Screening Technicians are assigned to every school to provide free vision and hearing screenings for students.
 Technicians reach out to the school to schedule services.
 If a student needs a vision or hearing exam, the technician will provide parents and caregivers with referral resources to ensure the parent is able to schedule an appointment for a vision or hearing exam.
 Screening clinics are also available by appointment for students who were absent on screening days or who are new to the school.

 Chicago IL 60612

-CPS partners with variety of agencies to provide families with access to vision services and glasses at no cost to the family or student.
-Vision exams are required by October 15th for students entering kindergarten or entering Illinois schools for the first time at any grade level.
-Vision exams are recommended for students who fail the vision screening; require an Individualized Education Program (IEP); receive teacher recommendation based upon classroom observation; or experience squinting, tilting of the head, sitting close to the television, losing place while reading, rubbing eyes, excessive tearing or headaches.
+CPS partners with a variety of agencies to provide access to vision services and glasses at no cost to the student or family.
+Vision exams are required by October 15th for students entering Kindergarten or entering Illinois schools for the first time at any grade level.
+Vision exams are recommended for students who:

-Ask your school when the school-based vision provider is scheduled or call the CPS Vision team to find out more, at 773-535-8674.
+Ask your school when the school-based vision provider is scheduled, or call the CPS Vision team to find out more at (262) 586-9130.

 Vision Exam Resources

 - Vision FAQ for Parents [ ENGLISH | SPANISH ] (Please call the CPS Vision Office at (262) 586-9130 for updated hours and locations during COVID-19)

 - State of Illinois Vision Examination Report [ ENGLISH | SPANISH]

 - Vision Exam Consent Form [ ENGLISH | SPANISH ]

 - Preventing Eye Strain - The 20-20-20 Vision Rule